 Several experts recommend wearing a weighted vest for a few hours during the day to build bone strength.

 A word of caution!
-Vigorous, high-impact training is great for younger, pre-menopausal women and may not be suitable for older, post-menopausal women who are already experiencing osteoporosis.
+Vigorous, high-impact training, such as plyometrics, is great for younger, pre-menopausal women and may not be suitable for older, post-menopausal women who are already experiencing osteoporosis.
 Care must be taken to prevent injury to fragile, weakened bones.
 It doesn't mean you can't do these exercises, it just means that you will have to take it easier.

 My website is not about wasting your time.
-Make a lifestyle commitment to include weight training twice each week for the rest of your life to produce the results of a lifetime.
+Make a lifestyle commitment to include weight-bearing exercise each week for the rest of your life to produce the results of a lifetime.

 Weight training doesn’t just build strong muscle.
 Weight training builds strong bones!